Rohit Tokas Height, Weight, Age, Wife, Family, Biography & More

 Some Lesser Known Facts About Rohit Tokas

-- Initially, Rohit developed his interest in boxing after watching films based on boxing and WWE matches.
+- During his childhood, Rohit developed his interest in boxing after watching films based on boxing and WWE.
 When he was ten years old, his father enrolled him at the Baba Gangnath Boxing Academy, Munirka.
 Within a few months, Rohit decided to give up boxing, and he started training for swimming.
 Rohit was a sub-junior national medalist in swimming.
-NNIS Sports News – Youtube Later, he began training for boxing, after he faced bullying at school.
+NNIS Sports News – Youtube According to Rohit, after he was bullied at school by his seniors, he decided to become a boxer to project himself as strong and muscular.

 - While studying in school, Rohit Tokas started his boxing career, and he participated in various boxing tournaments like Youth Men’s National Boxing Championship (2010), Cuban Youth Olympics (2011), and 1st Dr BR Ambedkar All India Men Boxing Tournament (2012).